LuEsc/error-message/README.md

 # Error Handler Library

-A lightweight, flexible error handling library for Angular applications that provides standardized validation error display and management.
+_A lightweight, flexible error handling library for Angular applications that provides standardized validation error display and management._

+---

 ## Table of Contents